 Students from Wales, Scotland and NI can apply for a means tested Maintenance Grant.
 The maintenance grant is a non-repayable government grant, and is intended to help cover living and study costs.
 The amount you are entitled to is based on your household income and it’s paid directly into your bank account in three instalments, along with your student loan.

 The Access to Exeter Bursary is a non-repayable grant for students from lower income backgrounds.
-You should automatically be assessed for this when you apply for means tested student finance as long as you tick to give consent for your information to be passed to the University.
+You should automatically be assessed for this when you apply for means tested student finance.
 Further information on student finance is available here: https://www.gov.uk/student-finance/new-fulltime-students

 Scholarships are sometimes based on academic or sporting ability and generally need to be applied for in advance.
 Please see the attached link for further information on the range of academic and sporting scholarships offered by the University: http://www.exeter.ac.uk/studying/funding/search/